 I want you to do the read method first, because of the fact we need it to fully set up our examples.
 I gave you a description, and you've already declared it and stubbed it; and because of its constructor-like nature, there's really no separate test cases for it either.
 So we can proceed straight to defining it, and for that we can reuse a lot of the code we wrote for Lab 1.
-Inside Location.cpp, if you go to the body of the read method and type :r mazeread.cpp (or whatever you called your Lab 1 file), Vim will read in that file, and you can press dd a bunch of times to get rid of the extra lines you don't want.
+NOTE: Inside Maze.cpp, if you go to the body of the read method and type :r mazerw.cpp, Vim will read in that file, and you can press dd a bunch of times to get rid of the extra lines you don't want.